A solid foundation in business starts here.

 This program provides an opportunity for post-baccalaureate, non degree-seeking students to earn the academic credit necessary to sit for the Uniform CPA Examination in Virginia

-School of Business undergraduate programs and courses are accessible to many types of learners.
+College of Business undergraduate programs and courses are accessible to many types of learners.

-The School of Business partners with the Office of Housing and Residential Life to create unique Learning Community (LC) experiences.
+The Costello College of Business partners with the Office of Housing and Residential Life to create unique Learning Community (LC) experiences.
 Students in these LCs have the opportunity to live with other students that have similar interests.
 Students in the LCs have programs created to get the most out of their experience, with past programs focusing on community building, well-being, civic learning and community engagement, and career readiness (resume building, company site visits, etc.).

 Other Mason Learning Communities Relevant to Business Interests: Mason’s First Year Interest Learning Communities are not tied to any academic units but are intended to focus on more interdisciplinary passion areas.
 These Learning Communities are solely run by Housing & Residence Life.
 While there are not required courses in the Interest Learning Communities, there may be promotion of specific courses to the community that center on the topic of the Learning Community.
 Communities relevant to business interests include: